tauqirwaqar19/FDS_CreditCardFraud/HelpDocument.md

 ## II.
 Packages Used

 1. **numpy** : numpy is the core library for scientific computing in Python.
 It provides a high-performance multidimensional array object, and tools for working with arrays.
-2.** pandas** : pandas is a library in Python for data manipulation and analysis
+2. **pandas** : pandas is a library in Python for data manipulation and analysis
 3. **sklearn** : Scikit-learn (sklearn) is a machine learning library for Python.
 It features various classification, regression and clustering algorithms.

      i.
 From ‘sklearn.model_selection’,  we import ‘train_test_split’ to split the dataset into train and test  data.